Skip to On this page All posts

 Step 3: Dictate Your First Draft

 Hold your hotkey.
 Start talking.
 Don’t edit in your head; just speak.
 Release the hotkey when you’re done with a thought.
-A second or two later on Apple Silicon, polished text lands in your writing app, styled the way you specified.
+A second or two later on Apple Silicon, polished text lands in your writing app, cleaned up but still in your voice.

 That’s it.
 No copying and pasting.
 No switching apps.
-The text pastes into the app that has focus, cleaned up according to your polish settings.
+The text pastes into the app that has focus, cleaned up while keeping your voice.

 What the Difference Actually Looks Like